DeprecatedCode/ds/README.md

 # undefined
 ```

-##### 7. A deferred scope block is executed by placing another deferred scope block next to it.
-These share scope as if they were the same object.
-The new scope will be returned and can be continually chained.
+##### 7. The new scope will be returned by the operation of two logic blocks and can be continually chained.
 For example:

 ```bash
 {name: 'Jacob'} {name @System.print} {name: `Superhero ${name}`} {name @System.print}